Nico Hoerner Player Props: Cubs vs. Pirates

-On Thursday, Nico Hoerner (.293 slugging percentage in past 10 games, with zero home runs) and the Chicago Cubs play the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
-First pitch is at 8:05 PM ET.
+After going 0-for-4 in his most recent game, Nico Hoerner and the Chicago Cubs take on the Pittsburgh Pirates (who will hand the ball to Osvaldo Bido) at 7:05 PM ET on Monday.

-He had a one-hit performance in his most recent game (1-for-5) against the Pirates.
+He had a hitless showing in his most recent game (0-for-4) against the Orioles.

 Nico Hoerner Game Info & Props vs. the Pirates